steadybit/docs-public/integrate-with-steadybit/webhooks/custom-webhooks.md

 # Webhooks

-Custom webhooks are triggered by steadybit whenever e.g. an experiment has started or failed.
+Custom webhooks are triggered by Steadybit whenever e.g. an experiment has started or failed.
 You can configure them at `Settings / Application Settings / Integrations / Custom webhook`.
 The content type is `application/json` and the message is described in our [OpenAPI specification](https://platform.steadybit.com/api/spec) as `WebhookPayload`.

 |            |                                                                                                                                                                                                                          |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |